erlef/oidcc/README.md

   This url is used to receive the configuration and set up the client, no configuration needs to be done.
-* LocalEndpoint: The local URL where the user will be redirected back to once logged in at the OpenId Connect provider.
+* LocalEndpoint: The local URL where the user will be redirected back to once logged in at the OpenId Connect provider, this MUST be the same as the path the `oidcc_http_handler` is running at, if you use the oidcc_client behaviour.

 Example: